go-compression/go-compression.github.io/site/index.md

 - [LZ4](https://github.com/lz4/lz4)
 - [Shrynk](https://github.com/kootenpv/shrynk)

-There are also some other notable projects which I've included at the end, but either they aren't active or universal enough to be included here.
+There are also some other notable projects which I've included at the end, but either they aren't active or universal enough to be included in this short list.

 However this argument still holds true, compression isn't really mainstream, and I don't know why it isn't.
-Internet speeds is a real problem and better compression stands as a promising solution.
+Internet speeds are a real problem for much of the world and better compression stands as a promising solution.
 The possibilities of better compression are truly endless:

 - Faster 4k video streaming
+- Faster download speeds
-- Faster app downloads
+- Faster upload speeds
-- Less delay loading websites and content
+- Faster website and content loading speeds
+- Better accessibility to services in regions with poor internet connections
+- Higher quality video and voice calls
+- Less expensive deep data storage costs
 - and more

 ## The Goal